-‘Royal Rumble’ 2017: What Fans Know So Far
+Royal Rumble 2017: What We Know So Far

 — WWE FANS (@WWE_Fanses) December 19, 2016

-The Face That Runs the Place and The Phenomenal One are facing off for the World Championship title, currently being held by Styles.
-Obviously, Cena is making a title run, but that doesn’t necessarily mean he’s making a heel turn.
-More than anything, according to the outlet, it seems like Cena wants to prove to the WWE audience that despite his battles with the company and his recent Hollywood success, he isn’t going anywhere anytime soon.
+The Face That Runs The Place and The Phenomenal One are facing off for the World Championship title, currently being held by Styles.
+Obviously, Cena is making a title run, but that doesn’t necessarily mean that he’s making a heel turn.
+More than anything, according to the outlet, it seems like Cena wants to prove to the WWE audience that despite his battles with the company, and his recent Hollywood success, he isn’t going anywhere anytime soon.

 And, it seems, why not make history in the process?
 If Cena succeeds in taking the title from Styles, he will be tied with Ric Flair for the most number of titles held.

 What do you think of the Royal Rumble 2017 so far?
-Leave your thoughts in the comments below.
+Leave your thoughts about the Royal Rumble 2017 in the comments below.

 [Featured Image by WWE]